 This Policyholder Information Statement is being provided to Policyholders of MILWAUKEE MUTUAL INSURANCE COMPANY ("MMIC" or the "Company") to describe the Company's proposal to change the structure of MMIC from its current form as a mutual insurance company to that of a stock insurance company owned and controlled by a mutual insurance holding company organized under Chapter 644 of the Wisconsin Insurance Code (the "Restructuring").
-Capitalized terms used in this Policyholder Information Statement are defined where first used herein and/or in the GLOSSARY appearing at page 42.
+Capitalized terms used in this Policyholder Information Statement are defined where first used herein and/or in the GLOSSARY appearing at page 43.

-The proposal described herein is based upon a Mutual Holding Company Plan (the "Plan" or "Mutual Holding Company Plan") adopted by the Board of Directors of MMIC (the "Board") at a meeting of the Board held on May 17, 2001, a copy of which is attached hereto as Attachment A. After presiding over a public hearing on the Plan, the Office of the Commissioner of Insurance for the State of Wisconsin (the "Wisconsin Commissioner ") approved the Plan on \\\\\\, 2001.
+The proposal described herein is based upon an Amended and Restated Mutual Holding Company Plan (the "Plan") adopted by the Board of Directors of MMIC (the "Board") at a meeting of the Board held on October 18, 2002, a copy of which is attached hereto as Attachment A. The Plan will also be the subject of a public hearing conducted by the Office of the Commissioner of Insurance for the State of Wisconsin (the "Wisconsin Commissioner") on , 2003.
+The Wisconsin Commissioner, among others, must approve the Plan before it can take effect.
 Pursuant to the Plan:

-- MMIC will form Mutual Insurers Holding Company ("MIHC"), a Wisconsin mutual holding company; - MMIC will convert to Milwaukee Insurance Company ("Converted MMIC"), a Wisconsin stock property and casualty insurance company; - MIHC will be issued 100% of the shares of voting stock of Converted MMIC; - All Policyholders with Membership Interests in MMIC will become Members of MIHC, and all Equity Rights in MMIC previously held by such Policyholders will be extinguished and replaced with Equity Rights in MIHC; - All Policyholders with Contract Rights stemming from Policies of MMIC shall become Policyholders with Contract Rights stemming from Policies of Converted MMIC, and all such Contract Rights shall otherwise be and remain as they existed immediately prior to the Effective Date of the Restructuring. - As contemplated by the Plan, representatives of MMIC have negotiated the form of a definitive agreement and plan of merger with representatives of Illinoisdomiciled First Nonprofit Mutual Insurance Company ("FNP") (the "Agreement and Plan of Merger").
-Pursuant to the Agreement and Plan of Merger, MIHC will merge with and into First Nonprofit Mutual Holding Company ("FNPMHC"), the Illinois-domiciled mutual holding company to be created under FNP's current plan of conversion.
-The Agreement and Plan of Merger will be executed following regulatory approval of MMIC's and FNP's respective plans to convert to mutual holding company structures, creation of the respective mutual holding companies, regulatory approval of the Agreement and Plan of Merger by the Wisconsin Commissioner and the Illinois Department of Insurance, and corporate approval of the Agreement and Plan of Merger by the respective boards of the mutual holding companies and the members of FNPMHC.
-Pursuant to the Agreement and Plan of Merger, MIHC will merge with and into FNPMHC.
+- MMIC will form Mutual Insurers Holding Company ("MIHC"), a Wisconsin mutual holding company; - MMIC will convert to Milwaukee Insurance Company ("Converted MMIC"), a Wisconsin stock property and casualty insurance company; - MIHC will be issued 100% of the shares of voting stock of Converted MMIC; - All Policyholders with Membership Interests in MMIC will become Members of MIHC, and all Equity Rights in MMIC previously held by such Policyholders will be extinguished and replaced with Equity Rights in MIHC; - All Policyholders with Contract Rights stemming from Policies of MMIC shall become Policyholders with Contract Rights stemming from Policies of Converted MMIC, and all such Contract Rights shall otherwise be and remain as they existed immediately prior to the Effective Date of the Restructuring.